 Upon completion, participants will be able to:

-This course is appropriate for educators at the elementary school level.
+This course is appropriate for educators at the elementary and middle school levels.

 3 graduate credits (fee included in course tuition)